BDAR

 Drug markets and drug-law offences

 Lithuania is considered a transit country for the trafficking of illicit substances between west European and east European countries, mainly by land.
-Cannabis products arrive in Lithuania from the Netherlands or Spain, mainly as transit to Russia.
-The cocaine is usually transported to Russia via Lithuania.
-Heroin transported from Central Asian countries to Lithuania through Russia, Belarus or other European countries, supposedly then, via Lithuania as transit country to Kaliningrad region (Russia) and Western Europe countries.
-Amphetamine and methamphetamine – part of these substances is produced in Lithuania and later transported to the Scandinavian countries, Finland, United Kingdom, Estonia, Russia and Belarus.
+Cannabis products arrive in Lithuania from the Netherlands or Spain, mainly as transit to russia.
+The cocaine is usually transported to russia via Lithuania.
+Heroin transported from Central Asian countries to Lithuania through russia, Belarus or other European countries, supposedly then, via Lithuania as transit country to Kaliningrad region (russia) and Western Europe countries.
+Amphetamine and methamphetamine – part of these substances is produced in Lithuania and later transported to the Scandinavian countries, Finland, United Kingdom, Estonia, russia and Belarus.
 In addition, these substances can be smuggled into Lithuania from Western Europe.
 New psychoactive substances are usually imported into Lithuania from China and other Asian countries, but they also come from the Netherlands, United Kingdom, Spain, Germany and Czech Republic.

 Drug-related infectious diseases

-In Lithuania, National Public Health Centre under the Ministry of Health (until August, 2020 the Centre for Communicable Diseases and AIDS (CCDA)) collects aggregated nationwide diagnostic data on human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), acute hepatitis B virus (HBV) and hepatitis C virus (HCV) infections.
+In Lithuania, National Public Health Centre under the Ministry of Health (until August 2020 the Centre for Communicable Diseases and AIDS (CCDA)) collects aggregated nationwide diagnostic data on human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), acute hepatitis B virus (HBV) and hepatitis C virus (HCV) infections.

 Drug-induced death and poisonings

-The national focal point receives data from the Institute of Hygiene on the number of contacts to the health care establishments (inpatient and outpatient treatment) due to poisoning with drugs or psychotropic substances.
+Since 2010, data on drug-related deaths (DRD) from the General Mortality Register (GMR) is provided by the Institute of Hygiene.
+The national focal point analyses the and reports the available DRD data according to EMCDDA definitions and recommendations.
+Since 2017, GMR also receives toxicological data from the State Forensic Medicine Service.
+The national focal point receives data from the Institute of Hygiene on the number of admissions to the health care facilities (inpatient and outpatient treatment) due to poisoning with drugs or psychotropic substances.

 Treatment demand